Amy Yuen

 Office Hours

 Amy Yuen joined the Political Science faculty as an assistant professor in the fall of 2007.
 Dr. Yuen’s research uses game theoretic models, large-N statistical analyses and case studies to unravel the strategic behavior in a wide range of international political phenomena, particularly conflict between and within nations.
 Her dissertation work examines third party intervention in interstate conflicts.
-More recent reseach focuses on peacekeeping efforts to help resolve civil conflict.
+More recent research focuses on peacekeeping efforts to help resolve civil conflict.
 Why does peacekeeping fail?
 Rather than focusing on intervention capacity, Dr. Yuen considers the incentives facing belligerents and peacekeepers as an important factor in successfully settling conflict.
 Her newest project models behavior in the UN Security Council to examine when the Council decides to take up an issue and how the institution affects policy coordination.

 Courses Taught